WRAP-workshop/WRAP-workshop.github.io/home.md

 Work which examines similar topics will also be considered for inclusion in the workshop.

-#Submissions and special issue
+# Submissions

-Paper submissions will be in PDF format and represent US Letter paper size.
+Paper submissions will be in PDF format and on US Letter paper size.
 Information on how to submit a paper including the correct format, page length and other constraints can be found [here](/submission).

-The best papers will be featured in a **special issue** of the [International Journal of High Performance Computing Applications (IJHPCA)](http://hpc.sagepub.com/).

 # Important Dates